-3.1 Design of Experimental Treatments
+3.1 Design of Experimental Treatments11

 In the status quo, the authority to approve purchases and pay vendors lies with the Accountant General (AG).
 Our autonomy treatment shifted decision-making power over which documents can be required in order to issue a payment to a vendor away from the AG.
-To achieve this, we conducted focus groups with Procurement Officers (POs) and their staff to elicit their demand for policy changes to empower them to achieve greater value for money.
-We then brought their proposals to the government and reached an agreement on which policy changes to implement.
+To achieve this, we conducted focus groups with Procurement Officers (POs) and their staff to elicit their demand for policy changes that could empower them to achieve greater value for money.
+We then brought their proposals to the government and reached an agreement on which policy changes to implement.12

 Our treatment altered the procurement process to limit the AG's power in two ways.
 First, we offered each PO a cash balance of Rs.
 100,000 (USD 1,000), over which they had full authority.
-That is, they could use this money to make payments to vendors without having to seek pre-audit approval from the AG, thus completely removing the AG's authority over the documentation of this part of the office's spending, as illustrated in the top path in panel B of figure 1.
+That is, they could use this money to make payments to vendors without